Humane Officers Program

 Program Overview

-Local governments do not have to appoint humane officers; they can rely on the local police or sheriff's department to handle animal cases.
+Local governments are not required to appoint humane officers; they can rely on the local police or sheriff's department to handle animal cases.
 Some police officers or deputies who are designated by their departments to handle animal cases take the extra step of being formally appointed as humane officers.
 Law officers do not need to be appointed as humane officers to handle these cases, but some choose to do so.
 The specialized training provided for humane officers is helpful to them.

 Humane officers must:

-- Complete a 40-hour training course within one year of being appointed, and pass the final exam
+• Complete a 40-hour training course within one year of being appointed, and pass the final exam

-- Complete 32 hours of continuing education every two years to maintain their certification
+• Complete 32 hours of continuing education every two years to maintain their certification

 Humane officers can:

-- Investigate suspected violations of humane laws and gather evidence under inspection warrants
+• Investigate suspected violations of humane laws and gather evidence under inspection warrants

-- Ask the district attorney to obtain subpoenas to compel testimony and obtain documents
+• Ask the district attorney to obtain subpoenas to compel testimony and obtain documents

-- Ask law enforcement officers and district attorneys to enforce and prosecute violations
+• Ask law enforcement officers and district attorneys to enforce and prosecute violations

 They cannot:

-- Execute a search warrant (although they may gather evidence when accompanied by law officers who execute search warrants)
+• Execute a search warrant (although they may gather evidence when accompanied by law officers who execute search warrants)

-- Carry firearms
+• Carry firearms

-- Stop or arrest anyone
+• Stop or arrest anyone

-- Stop, search or detain vehicles except under an inspection warrant
+• Stop, search, or detain vehicles except under an inspection warrant

 Humane Officer Employment